edgedb/edgedb/docs/edgeql/expressions/shapes.rst

-Cardinality is normally statically inferred from the query, so overruling this inference may only be done to *relax* the cardinality, so it is not valid to specify the ``single`` qualifier for a computable expression that may return multiple items.
+Cardinality is normally statically inferred from the query, so overruling this inference may only be done to *relax* the cardinality, so it is not valid to specify the ``single`` qualifier if the computed expression that may return multiple items.